mariobrusarosco/better-call-buffet/docs/phase2-planning.md

 4. **Created documentation**: Detailed database configuration and access patterns
 5. **Initialized the schema**: Created database tables for the application
 6. **Tested connectivity**: Verified application can connect to the database
+7. **Documented AWS CLI commands**: Created reference guide for infrastructure management
+8. **Created developer guide**: Comprehensive guide for connecting to and using the database

 Our next phase will focus on setting up the application infrastructure using Elastic Beanstalk.